kurtjd/game-of-life/README.md

 Controls
 ========
-Click a cell to activate it and click again to deactivate it.
-Press any key to pause or unpause the simulation.
+* Click a cell to activate it and click again to deactivate it.
+* Press the enter key to run or pause the simulation.
+* Use the up and down arrow keys to change the speed of the simulation.

 Requirements
 ============
-SFML
+* SFML

 Build Procedures
 ================